RaptureBTP/overwatch-calc/readme.md

 To Delete a document, traverse to localhost:port/api/v1/notes/delete/hero where ```hero``` is a given hero name.

-To get a List of all documents, traverse to localhost:port/api/v1/notes.json
+To get a List of all documents, traverse to localhost:port/api/v1/notes.json OR click the "Load Notes" button.

 #### Features:
 * Color-coded representation of each heroes counters and 'countered-by'
 * Images for use of quick selection, rather than trying to remember a heroes name (for new players)